MaxIvanyshen/typst-templatr/README.md

 - If the configuration file is missing, use `init` to create it.
 - If the templates directory doesn't exist or is inaccessible, an error will be displayed.
-- If a template file doesn't exist when using `add`, or if a file with the same name already exists in the current directory, an error will be shown.
+- For `add`, if the template doesn't exist in the templates directory or a file with the same name exists in the current directory, an error will be shown.
+- For `remove`, if the template symlink doesn't exist in the current directory, an error will be shown.
+- For `install`, if the source file doesn't exist, an error will be shown.
+- For `uninstall`, if the template doesn't exist in the templates directory, an error will be shown.

 ## Dependencies